fredfeng/CS292C/projects/proj1/README.md

    You can find the documentation for the `base` library [here](https://ocaml.org/p/base/v0.16.3/doc/Base/List/index.html).
 You may find the functions in [Base.List](https://ocaml.org/p/base/v0.16.3/doc/Base/List/index.html) especially useful for this project.

 If you run into any issues, please report them in the `#tech-support` channel on Slack.

+## 1. From IMP to Dafny

+You've learned IMP in class, and how to generate verification conditions for IMP.
+It turns out that IMP is used as the basis of many program verifiers.
+In this project, you'll apply what you learned to build a program verifier similar to the Dafny verifier.
+The syntax of Dafny is similar to that of IMP and many imperative languages.
+You can read more about Dafny [here](https://dafny.org/latest/OnlineTutorial/guide).

+Below are some additional exercises to help you get familiar with Dafny.
+They are ungraded and you don't need to submit them.

+### Problem

+In [min.dfy](./min.dfy), you will find a Dafny method that finds the minimum of a 2D array.
+Your tasks are:
+1. State the correctness property of this method in terms of pre-condition(s) (using the `requires` keyword) and post-condition(s) (using the `ensures` keyword).

+    Your pre-condition(s) should allow Dafny to prove that there is no out-of-bound array access.

+2. Annotate each of the two loops with appropriate invariants that allow Dafny to verify the overall correctness of the method.

+   > *Hints*:
+   > - The invariant for the outer should be very similar to your post-condition.
+   > - For the inner loop, you may need to provide *two* different invariants:
+   >   - the first invariant talks about *all* elements from sub-arrays `a[0]` up to `a[i-1]` inclusive, and
+   >   - the second invariant specifically looks at the sub-array `a[i]` and talks about its elements between `0` and `j-1` inclusive.
+   >
+   > It may help draw a dummy 2D array on paper, and mark the elements that have been processed so far when the loop is at (i,j)-th position.
+Those processed elements will be the ones (and the only ones) that are mentioned in the invariants.

+### Problem

+The file [binary_search.dfy](./binary_search.dfy) contains a method `BinarySearch` that performs binary search on a sorted array.
+The sorted-ness is guaranteed by the `Ordered(a)` predicate, which is just a formula that asserts `a[i] <= a[j]` for all `i <= j`.
+The post-condition is provided, which says that the method returns `true` if and only if the key `x` is contained in the array.
+Also, note that the while-loop is annotated with `decreases hi - lo`, which enables Dafny to prove that the loop terminates because the quantifier `(hi - lo)` monotonically decreases in each iteration of the loop.

+Your task is to replace `invariant true` in the while-loop of `BinarySearch` with an appropriate loop invariant that allows Dafny to verify the correctness of the method.

+> *Hint*: Your invariant needs to talk about where `x` *cannot* be found in the array based on the current values of `lo` and `hi`.

+### Problem

+Immediately below `BinarySearch`, we duplicated its implementation into another method called `BuggyBinarySearch`.
+The only change we made is to make the index variables (`lo`, `mid`, `hi`, etc.) into 4-bit integers (unsigned), whereas in Dafny `int` is the default infinite-precision integer.

+Copy and paste the (working) invariant you wrote for `BinarySearch` into `BuggyBinarySearch` and see if Dafny can verify the correctness of the method.
+Note that to make the invariant well-typed, you may need to do some conversion from `int` to `bv4` using the syntax `x as bv4` which converts a variable of type `int` to `bv4`.

+After that, you shall see that Dafny cannot verify the correctness of `BuggyBV4BinarySearch`.
+Your tasks are to:
+1. locate the exact line where Dafny reports an error,
+2. explain why Dafny cannot verify the correctness of the method
+3. patch *only one line of implementation code* in the loop body to make verification succeed.

+*Hint*: The answers to the above questions can be found in the Wikipedia page for binary search, under the section Implementation Issues.

+### Problem

+Implement bubble sort in Dafny, and prove its correctness.
+There are multiple levels you can aim for in terms of the complexity of your implementation and the strength of your correctness proof:
+- Your bubble sort outputs an ordered list
+- Your bubble sort outputs an ordered list whose elements form the same *set* as the input list
+- Your bubble sort outputs an ordered list whose elements form the same *multiset* as the input list

+You may choose to aim for any of the above levels, but you should clearly state which level you are aiming for in your submission.

+You may find this tutorial on [verifying selection sort in Dafny](https://dafny.org/blog/2023/10/11/insertion-sort/) helpful.

+Attach your implementation, including all necessary annotations, in your submission.
+You should also informally explain in plain English the meaning of your pre- and post-conditions, and the loop invariants you used.